reactjs/react.dev/src/content/reference/react/useTransition.md

 #### Parameters {/*starttransition-parameters*/}

 * `action`: A function that updates some state by calling one or more [`set` functions](/reference/react/useState#setstate).
 React immediately calls `action` with no parameters and marks all state updates scheduled synchronously during the `action` function call as Transitions.
 Any async calls awaited in the `action` will be included in the transition, but currently require wrapping any `set` functions after the `await` in an additional `startTransition` (see [Troubleshooting](#react-doesnt-treat-my-state-update-after-await-as-a-transition)).
-State updates marked as Transitions will be [non-blocking](#marking-a-state-update-as-a-non-blocking-transition) and [will not display unwanted loading indicators.](#preventing-unwanted-loading-indicators).
+State updates marked as Transitions will be [non-blocking](#marking-a-state-update-as-a-non-blocking-transition) and [will not display unwanted loading indicators](#preventing-unwanted-loading-indicators).

 #### Returns {/*starttransition-returns*/}